gtm-nayan/svelte-pdfjs/README.md

 ## svelte-pdfjs

-A crude implementation of a svelte pdf viewer component, reacts to changes in the URL, password, page number and zoom level.
+A WIP implementation of a basic svelte pdf viewer component, reacts to changes in the URL, password, page number and zoom level.
 All styling is left upto the user.

+---
-## SSR
+## SvelteKit

-Partially SSR compatible.
-The internal library Pdf.js throws a warning when attempting SSR, can be fixed through vite-plugin-iso if being used in svelte kit.
+It's compatible with SvelteKit, just import the component and use it.
+No onMount shenanigans required in the consumer since it's already done within the PDFViewer component.

 ## License